agl-alexglopez/heap-allocator-workshop/docs/runtime_analysis.md

 *Pictured Above: The allocators compared for average response time over increasing ranges of requests with increasing allocated nodes.*

+Here we see the first clear cut case where these allocators beat the speed of `libc`.
+This makes sense because coalescing logic is where I put most of my attention towards.
+My list segregated allocator also should not have too much trouble with this operation because it currently inserts nodes into buckets at the front which is a constant time operation versus its slower first fit `malloc` search.
+It is also impotant to asses the response time of `realloc`.
+This is because `realloc` is often thought to be a bottleneck function due to the higher instruction counts you may be dealing with, especially regarding the requirement to possibly `memmove` or `memcpy` user data to a new location.
+So, I believe `realloc` is a great place to look to optimize and try to eliminate operations that are not constant time when possible.

-Here are the key details from the above graph.
+Here are the key takeaways.

 - The runtime of N reallocations is O(NlgN).
-- The `rbtree_linked` implementation with nodes that have a `*parent`, `links[LEFT-RIGHT]`, and `*list_start` field is the clear winner.
+- The `splaytree_topdown` and rbtree_linked` implementations are the clear winners here.
 The number of O(1) encounters with duplicates reduces the overall runtime of the allocator significantly.
 - The stack approach is again a solid balance of space-efficiency and speed.
 However, it seems that accessing an array to get the nodes you need is a factor slowing this implementation down compared to `rbtree_linked`.
 The search to build the stack when we coalesce a unique node also shows up as a time cost without the `parent` field.
 There is also added complexity in how `rbtree_stack` and `rbtree_top-down` store the parent field, increasing instruction counts.
 - The top-down approach must fix the tree while it goes down to remove a node, thus costing time due to extra work, but it is no worse than a standard implementation in this context.
-- The `rbtree_unified` implementation only differs from the `rbtree_clrs` implementation in that unifies the left and right cases of a Red Black tree using an array in one of the node fields.
-Yet, it is slower in this application.
-- The `list_segregated` allocator is more competitive in this category, but is soon outclassed by the speed of the Red-Black tree allocators.
-This makes sense because freeing nodes from a doubly linked list to coalesce them will always be an O(1) operation.
-I hypothesize that the slowdown comes from the time it takes whenever we must search the lookup table and lists to find the first fist.
-All other operations are O(1) and should not be bottlenecks for this allocator.
+- The traditional `clrs` and `unified` red black trees slow down a little here because they do not benefit from any coalescing operations and will always perform their O(lgN) fixup operations.

 These results make the most wasteful implementation in terms of space, `rbtree_linked`, more of a proof of concept.
-If the similar results can be achieved with more space efficiency, the implementation loses value.
+If the similar results can be achieved with a variety of more space efficient implementations.

-I also have lingering questions about why the `rbtree_unified` implementation is slower than the traditional `rbtree_clrs` implementation in insertions and deletions.
-However, an undeniable conclusion from both sets of tests so far is that it is worth managing duplicate nodes in a linked list.
+A conclusion from both sets of tests so far is that it is worth managing duplicate nodes in a linked list.
 The fact that we are required to do so when we abandon the parent field is a fruitful challenge in terms of speed.
 To get an idea of just how many duplicates the allocators may encounter in these artificial workloads, here is a picture of the tree configuration for 50,000 insert delete requests at the peak of the tree size.

 ![50k-insert-delete](/images/rb-tree-50k-insertdelete.png)